-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage the Opera web browser using PolicyPak.

 I’ve already got Opera installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up this application from the start menu and go to Settings | Preferences we see a number of settings here for us to configure.

 I’ll start with “General” where I can enforce the home page for my users and how the browser will deal with pop-up ads.
 In Advanced I have some important configuration grouping such as “Content,” “History,” “Cookies” and “Security.”

 Let’s see how we can ensure compliance and perform desktop management of settings quickly using PolicyPak.
 I’ll go ahead and switch over to my Management Station computer.

 We’ll go ahead and right click over our “East Sales Users”, “Create a GPO” and we’re going to call it “Manage Opera 12.”
 So this GPO is now associated with the “East Sales Users.”
 I’ll right click over it.
 I’ll click “Edit…” I’ll dive down under “User Configuration,” “PolicyPak/Applications/New/Application.”
 There it is, “PolicyPak for Opera” along with other applications like “Java,” “Flash” “Firefox,” “Skype” and lots of other important desktop applications that your users utilize every day (and you want to make more secure.).